Storm Damage 911 Storm restoration, matched fast

 Whiteside County, IL

-Storm restoration in Rock Falls
+Storm damage restoration in Rock Falls

 Situated along the Rock River in Whiteside County, Rock Falls is a city of roughly 8,800 where severe weather arrives from nearly every direction.
 The county has recorded 47 tornadoes through 2024, and an EF-1 with 100 mph peak winds confirmed in April 2026 shows the threat is ongoing.
 Rock Falls and its neighbor Sterling face localized flood exposure directly tied to Rock River levels, and the county's position in a well-documented derecho corridor means straight-line winds can exceed 80 to 90 mph with little warning.
 Lake-effect-enhanced winter storms cap a full-season risk picture.
 Storm Damage 911 connects Rock Falls homeowners with vetted, licensed local pros for a free assessment.